fruitsamples/Reflection/ReadMe.txt

 Changes from Previous Versions
+1.2 - Fixed a memory leak in CreateGradientImage.
 1.1 - Updated to use iPhone 3.0 table cell styles.
 Fixed an error when reflection height was 0;
 1.0 - first release